-- Are aware of our own commitments, loyalties, and attachments.
+- Be aware of our own commitments, loyalties, and attachments.

 - Honour differences as well as commonalities.

-- Are aware of our own contribution to division and misunderstanding, and
+- Be aware of our own contribution to division and misunderstanding, and

 - Cultivate authentic mutual sharing.

-- We deal with issues related to living together in human community.
+- Deal with issues related to living together in human community.

 - Foster efforts at education and communication.